ITenthusiasm/custom-elements/src/Combobox/docs/guides/loading-options-asynchronously.md

 #### Which Mode to Choose

 You're free to use any of the 3 `valueis` modes when loading options asynchronously.
 However, if you're using a `clearable`/`unclearable` `ComboboxField`, then you should replace everything _except_ the currently-selected option whenever you load new options.
 This is required to preserve the user's most-recently chosen value.
-By contrast, `anyvalue` `ComboboxField`s do not have this limitation.
+By contrast, `anyvalue` `ComboboxField`s do not have this limitation and will typically be easier to use for async option loading.